billkarsh/SpikeGLX/Markdown/IMTab_Help.md

 (Ctrl-O) and open the Shank Viewer.
 As you scroll through the file the Shank Viewer shows the current probe region.

+If enabled the sync waveform and/or the nidq stream are also recorded during a survey run.
+Using the linking feature of the File Viewer you can view probe activity with concurrent trigger events such as neural stimulations.
+These features enable you to program the most relevant regions of interest into the IMRO tables.

 Note that the time to program a new bank plus amplifier settle time is about 2 to 3 seconds.
 You'll definitely see these transition regions as you browse the data.